Meet our TET Board Members and the Hub Team

 Christeen Mackenzie

-Tasman District Council representative
+Tasman District Council Representative

-Christeen is the Tasman District Council representative on the Trust.
-She is a chartered accountant and had a career with the Department of Conservation, being the Deputy Director General for Corporate Services until her retirement from that role in 2018.
-In 2019 Christeen was elected to the TDC and is utilising her governance experience in that role.
-On her property at Foxhill, Christeen and her family are retiring grazing land and planting manuka.
+Christeen is a Tasman District Council Councillor.
+She is a chartered accountant and had an extensive career with the Department of Conservation, being the Deputy Director General for Corporate Services until her retirement in 2018.

 Tom Stein